-All research involving human participants must be approved by the Fontbonne University Institutional Research Review Board before the research is begun.
-Choose the appropriate level of review, check the correct category, and attach the appropriate application form to your proposal.
+All research involving human participants must be approved by the Fontbonne University Institutional Review Board before the research is begun.
+Choose the appropriate level of review, check the category below, and attach the appropriate application form.
 In conformity with U.S. Department of Health and Human Services regulations, there are three separate avenues for review.
-Please make sure that you submit the appropriate form.
-Direct any questions to the Office of the Vice President for Academic Affairs at (314) 889-1401.
+Please make sure that you are using the appropriate form.
+If you have any questions, call the Office of the Vice President for Academic Affairs at (314) 889-1401.